-- Focus on early childhood and nutrition: Ensure immunization and nutrition services, care, supplements and include nutrition education and practices in training and maternity and child support programmes. - Strengthen educational outcomes at school age: Support stipends, school feeding, ensure school attendance, complemented by provision of quality teaching for all including disabled, girls, and minorities and in remote locations. - Enhance capacity for labour-market access: Ensure market-based education and skills for employment (formal, informal, wage, service, self-employment, entrepreneurship) among young girls and women including for those who are out of school. - Ensure pregnancy and maternity care: Ensure immunization, nutrition, health care, and child birth under trained persons, and pre and post-delivery care services. - Ensure elderly care: Ensure access to low cost health and care support, provision of pension, insurance, and old age allowance. - Specific support for disability: Support disabled women/girls based on their individual age and need for development.
-Complement by health and disability care facilities, mobility/sight/ communication support, education for children and youth, skill enhancement and labour market support for working age, and old age care designed with gender focus.
+- Focus on early childhood and nutrition: Ensure immunization and nutrition services, care, supplements and include nutrition education and practices in training and maternity and child support programmes. - Strengthen educational outcomes at school age: Support stipends, school feeding, ensure school attendance, complemented by provision of quality teaching for all including disabled, girls, and minorities and in remote locations. - Enhance capacity for labour-market access: Ensure market-based education and skills for employment (formal, informal, wage, service, self-employment, entrepreneurship) among young girls and women including for those who are out of school. - Ensure pregnancy and maternity care: Ensure immunization, nutrition, healthcare, and childbirth under trained persons, and pre and post-delivery care services. - Ensure elderly care: Ensure access to low cost health and care support, provision of pension, insurance, and old age allowance. - Specific support for disability: Support disabled women/girls based on their individual age and need for development.
+Complement by health and disability care facilities, mobility/sight/communication support, education for children and youth, skill enhancement and labour market support for working age, and old age care designed with gender focus.

-2.3.2 Strategies Related to Programme Design and Delivery for Gender Equality

-The following strategies are related to design of social security programmes.
-These include features that will enable the programmes to provide protective services as well as support releasing transformatory potentials through the programmes to promote gender equality and women's empowerment.
+2.3.2.
+Strategies Related to Programme Design and Delivery for Gender Equality through the programmes to promote gender equality and women's empowerment.
 Short term benefits will be a step towards long-term result and be consistent with Sustainable Development Goals (SDGs).